What can you do to prevent a blood sugar drop?

 NEVER IGNORE THEIR SYMPTOMS!

 It is preferable to take another glycemic control than later have regret.
 For example: you can be hungry because it is only hunger, but it can also be a warning signal.

 Anyone at risk of hypoglycemia should have to hand at all times:

-utensils to control (glucometer, strips and lancing device)
+SUPPLIES TO MEASURE (glucometer, strips and lancing device)

 It does not matter if you only leave home for just a short while!!

 Join the list and we’ll explain it all to you